petersohn/sokoban/readme.md

 3. For each partition:
  1. position the player on a floor tile in the partition.
  4. Solve the problem.
- 5. Store the solution
+ 5. Store the cost value of the solution (or that it is unsolvable).

 For each stone, get the heuristics value from the above calculated values.
 Use the partition that corresponds to the player's current position.
 Add the values for each stone.

 This heuristics calculator is used by default.

-### BlocklistHeurCalculator
+### Blocklist Heuristics Calculator

 This type of heuristics calculator requires preprocessing.
 During preprocessing, a set of states are found which have higher heuristics value than the value of the stones added.
 These states are stored, either in a vector or a decision tree.
 The difference between the two storage methods is that finding relevant states in the decision tree is algorithmically faster, although if there are a small amount of elements, vector can be faster because of the simpler data structure used.

-The vector and the decision tree should theoretically yield the same result, but in practice they can be different in some cases.
+This heuristics calculator is not used by default.

 ## Expanding nodes

 The following kind of expanders can be used.

-### Normal expander
+### Normal Expander

 1. For each stone, try to push the stone one tile in each direction.
 2. For each possible move, create a potential node.